 The user program must pass a special control record to the interface on each call.
 The most common error in using the Suprtool2 interface is typing the control record incorrectly.

-The definition of the control record, with the proper initializing values, is as follows:
+The definition of the control record, with the proper initializing values, are as follows.